 Online Journals (EBSCO) – a powerful online subscription reference system accessible via the Internet.
-Clicking above will search the following databases: Philosopher’s Index with Full Text, Catholic Periodical and Literature Index, ATLA Religion Database with ATLASerials, Old Testament Abstracts, New Testament Abstracts, Fuente Académica, Religion and Philosophy Collection, and Academic Search Premier.
+Clicking above will by default search the following databases though you can custom tailor your search: Philosopher’s Index with Full Text, Catholic Periodical and Literature Index, ATLA Religion Database with ATLASerials, Old Testament Abstracts, New Testament Abstracts, Fuente Académica, Religion and Philosophy Collection, and Academic Search Premier.
 There are many more databases to choose from, once in the system.

 American Doctoral Dissertations 1933-1955 – includes nearly 100,000 dissertations from 1933 through 1955.
 This print index was compiled annually by the H.W.
 Wilson Company for the National Research Council and The American Council of Learned Societies by the Association of Research Libraries.
 The content in American Doctoral Dissertations 1933-1955 represents the only comprehensive record of dissertations accepted by U.S. universities during that period of time.

 The Association of Religion Data Archives (ARDA) – ARDA strives to democratize access to the best data on religion.
 Founded as the American Religion Data Archive in 1997 and going online in 1998, the initial archive was targeted at researchers interested in American religion.
 The targeted audience and the data collection have both greatly expanded since 1998, now including American and international collections and developing features for educators, journalists, religious congregations, and researchers.
 Data included in the ARDA are submitted by the foremost religion scholars and research centers in the world.

 ATLA Digital Library (beta) – The American Theological Library Association (ATLA) Digital Library brings together into one portal digital collections held by theological and religious studies libraries and organizations.
 It provides a single point of entry to these digital primary source materials, regardless of the location of the resources.